 I’m Rocky Simmons, from Vision Homes in Morgantown, West Virginia, in the United States.
-We opened up in 1995 – so, we’re excited that March will be our 25th anniversary of our company.
+We opened up in 1995, so, we’re excited that March will be the 25th anniversary of our company.

 From day one we saw it as a nice opportunity of complementing personalities and skills.
 We’re able to be open; we stay in our own lane but slide over and help each other when we need to.

 In those 25 years, we’ve really stayed pretty true to our niche, which is homes in the range of 1,200 to 3,000 square feet.
 Since we first opened our company, we wanted to allow folks to make sure they were picking what went into their home.
 It’s their home, no matter what, regardless of the size.